farr/Reweighting/README.md

 re-weight existing samples over posterior distributions for observations to account for a newly-fitted population distribution.

-You can find an automatically built PDF as an artifact [here](https://github.com/farr/Reweighting/actions).
+You can find an automatically built PDF as an artifact [here](https://github.com/farr/Reweighting/actions) (click on the latest completed action, and you will see artifacts you can download).
+GitHub actions currently don't give a stable URL for the latest artifact built by the action :(.